wtsi-hgi/secrets/README.md

                           option can be provided multiple times)
     --expire SECONDS      Delete the secret from the clipboard, if used, after a time limit [30]
-    --output              Write the secret to stdout, rather than to the clipboard
+    --reveal              Write the secret to stdout, rather than to the clipboard

 The default policy will generate a secret with over 98 bits of entropy.